-My first step was to take a complete day off.
+My first step was to take an entire day off.
 No housework.
 No calls.
 No computer for work.
 No emails for work.
 No self-improvement projects.
-Just one day spent doing what refilled me…and doing a lot of nothing.
+Just one day spent doing what refilled me and doing a lot of nothing.
 I even took a nap.
 Gasp!

-I am not cured….the boss can still be a bitch.
-But when the bitchy boss shows up I remind her how I would prefer to be treated.
+The cure is not complete.
+The boss can still be a bitch.
+But when the bitchy boss shows up, I remind her of the new rules to say "yes" to what is in alignment with my priorities and passions.
 Using kind words and then redirecting my energies.

-So, my boss, she may still be a bitch, but she is working on improving.
+So, my boss may still be a bitch, but she is working on improving.